Contemporary Czech costume jewelry in Moscow.

 The Handmade Dreams exhibition continues its foreign journey.

-You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Muzeum of Glass Marinha Grande, where it will be on show from 6.
-10. 2018 to 10.
-2. 2019.
+You will have the opportunity to visit the Handmade Dreams exhibition mapping the current tendencies in Czech costume jewelry at the Lalaounis Museum of Jewelry in Athens, where it will be on show from 8.
+5. to 20.
+5. 2019.

 3. Tverskaja-Jamskaja 31/35

 Photograps from the opening ceremony of the exhibition and workshop in Athens